What is DiSC®?

 How does DiSC work?

 The DiSC journey starts with a simple test.
-You take a short personality assessment to determine where you “fit” into the four main personality reference points.
+You take a short personality assessment to determine where you “fit” into the four main personality reference points and how inclined you are to those styles.

 The science behind DiSC